danmayer/coverband/README.md

 ## Notes

 * Coverband has been used on large scale production websites without large impacts on performance.
-Adjusting the samplerate to achieve an acceptable trade-off on detailed information vs performance impact.
+Adjusting the sample rate to achieve an acceptable trade-off on detailed information vs performance impact.
+Coverband started as a Ruby 1.9 project and the performance impact has been reduced by each Ruby release since.

+## Coverband Baseline

+The baseline seems to cause some confusion.
+Basically, when coverband records code usage, it will not request initial startup code like method definition, it covers what it hit during run time.
+This would produce a fairly odd view of code usage.
+To cover things like defining routes, dynamic methods, and the like Coverband records a baseline.
+The baseline should capture coverage of app initialization and boot up, we don't want to do this on deploy as it can be slow.
+So we take a recording of boot up as a one time baseline Rake task `bundle exec rake coverband:baseline`.

 ## Configuration